appenmaier/s4hana/docs/documentation/abap-cds/cases.md

   key carrier_id    as CarrierId, key connection_id as ConnectionId, key flight_date   as FlightDate,
-      price         as Price
+      price         as Price,
-      currency_code as CurrencyCode
+      currency_code as CurrencyCode,
       case currency_code
         when 'EUR' then 'Euro'
         when 'USD' then 'US Dollar'